Accessibility is more than conformance

 - Used without needing to download video files.
 For example, to save data on mobile.

-- Used offline, printed, or converted to braille.
+- Used offline, printed, or converted to braille or other languages.

 - Closed Captioning benefits ALL.